Curriculum Overview

 PSHE

 PSHE encompasses many areas of our curriculum at Beckmead Park Academy.
-Our curriculum reflects the needs of our pupils and supports them to develop skills and knowledge to make safe and informed decisions.
+Our curriculum reflects the needs of our students and supports them in developing the skills and knowledge to make safe and informed decisions.
+We provide numerous opportunities for our students to build their confidence and self-esteem, think creatively, take risks, work independently and collaboratively, and respect others.

 Vocational Learning

-As part of our KS4 offer, all students attend Beckmead College for half a day a week in Yr 10 and 11.
-The college represents a different, more adult place of learning where our students can get a taste for Post 16 learning and acquire skills to prepare them for life as well as potentially their next transition.
+As part of our KS4 offer, all students attend Beckmead College for half a day a week in Years 10 and 11.
+The college represents a more adult learning environment where students can get a taste of post-16 learning and acquire skills to prepare them for life and their next transition.